joapstra/aos-pyez/docs/design.rst

     * Number of servers within the rack
     * Logical Device type of servers (modeling the number NICs)
     * The manner in which the server NICs are connected between rack leaf-switches

-For this version of aos-pyez you are able to manage Rack Types as a collection, as described in the :ref:`collections` guide pages.
-As a practical matter, you would use the AOS-Server UI to create your rack types.
-Alternatively you could use the library to create rack types from saved JSON files.

 .. image:: static/aos-rack-types.png